toscm/imlui/README.md

 5. $HOME/.config/imlui/
 6. $USERPROFILE/.config/imlui/

 If multiple `imlui_config.yml` files exist, only the first one is used.
 If no `imlui.yml` can be found, a new file `imlui_config.yml` is created at the first directory from above, that already exists.
-Checking for existence is done in the the same order as listed above, except for option 2 (the current working directory), which is checked last (and acts as a last fallback, because it always exists).
+Checking for existence is done in the same order as listed above, except for option 2 (the current working directory), which is checked last (and acts as a last fallback, because it always exists).

-For an example configuration file see [inst/home/.config/imlui_config.yml](inst/home/.config/imlui_config.yml).
+For an example configuration file see [inst/assets/yml/imlui_config.yml](inst/assets/yml/imlui_config.yml).

 ### Data Storage